elileinkram/_feedstack_web/README.md

 [Feedstack](https://play.google.com/store/apps/details?id=com.jasper.jasper) is a fully progammable social network.

-We give developers the toolbox to make and share their own feeds.
+We give developers the tools to make and share their own feeds.

 That means you can decide what posts you want to see.
 And the priority of the posts.